Urban revolution

 In anthropology and archaeology, the urban revolution is the process by which small, kin-based, illiterate agricultural villages were transformed into large, socially complex, urban societies.

 Overview

-The term "urban revolution" was introduced in the 1930s by V. Gordon Childe, an Australian archaeologist.
-Childe also coined the term Neolithic Revolution to describe the earlier process by which hunter-gatherer societies domesticated crops and animals and began a farming lifestyle.
-Childe was the first to synthesize and organize the large volume of new archaeological data in the early 20th century in social terms.
+Australian archaeologist V. Gordon Childe introduced the term "urban revolution" in the 1930s.
+Childe also coined the term "Neolithic Revolution" to describe the earlier process by which hunter-gatherer societies domesticated crops and animals and began a farming lifestyle.
+Childe was the first to synthesize and organize the large volume of new archaeological data in the early-20th century in social terms.
 Whereas previous archaeologists had concentrated on chronology and technology, Childe applied concepts and theories from the social sciences to interpret archaeological finds.

-Childe first discussed the Urban Revolution in his 1936 book, Man Makes Himself, and then his 1950 article in the journal Town Planning Review brought the concept to a much larger audience.
-In that paper, he presented a 10-point model for the changes that characterized the Urban Revolution:
+Childe first discussed the urban revolution in his 1936 book, Man Makes Himself, and then in his 1950 article in the journal Town Planning Review brought the concept to a much larger audience.
+In that paper, he presented a 10-point model for the changes that characterized the urban revolution: